 See a Las Vegas Icon

 Caesars Palace is an iconic resort and casino that must be visited simply because it is the foundation for themed resorts as well as the one example of the neverending change in Las Vegas.
 As the strip continues to evolve so does Caesars Palace.
-Walk through the Forum Shops or walk outside from this center strip property and get a quick look at all of Las Vegas.
+Walk through the Forum Shops or walk outside from this center strip property and get a quick look at all the glitz of Las Vegas.

 Watch a Volcano Erupt

 Cabo Wabo Cantina at Planet Hollywood Las Vegas is the spot with the outdoor patio, Tequila, chips and salsa and plenty of reasons to miss your flight.
 The fun factor goes up if you like loud music and margaritas.
 The view of the strip is just right for a diversion while on your way to another destination.
-Don’t have more than 2 Waboritas or you just might end up in Las Vegas for an extended period of time.Continue to 12 of 14 below.
+Don’t have more than 2 Waboritas or you just might end up in Las Vegas for an extended period of time.

-If you head over to the LINQ there are plenty of places to keep you occupied while on your layover but at Off The Strip you can have a quick meal, a few cocktails and you might be able to mingle with a few new friends before you race back out of town.
-From this spot, you can check out Brooklyn Bowl, The High Roller and Sprinkles Cupcakes.
+At Off The Strip, a 24-hour modern chophouse at the LINQ, you can have a quick meal, a few cocktails, and you might be able to mingle with a few new friends before you race back out of town.
+From this spot, you can check out Brooklyn Bowl, The High Roller, and Sprinkles Cupcakes.

 If you just need a drink and you really don’t want to sit at the airport Vice Versa at Vdara is the spot for you.
-The bar opens up to the CityCenter complex and has a menu that will satisfy your cravings and cocktails that will make you hope that your connecting flight gets canceled.
+The bar opens up to the CityCenter complex and has a menu that will satisfy your cravings and craft cocktails that will make you hope that your connecting flight gets canceled.

-The Best Layover in Las Vegas Is at Parasol Down at Wynn Las Vegas
+Down a Drink at Parasol Down at Wynn Las Vegas